Neyzoter/TestScript/README.md

 **sql** folder contails some scripts for db configuration and operation.

+**docker** folder contains some scripts for docker configuration and operation.

 ## contact

 If you have any question, please send email to me.